redewiedergabe/corpus/resources/docs/main_release_statistics.md

 ![rw_Media](/resources/docs/img/rw_medium.png)

-The graphic only shows the most frequent ambiguous category "speech/writing" (ambigous between speech and writing).
+The graphic only shows the most frequent ambiguous category "speech/writing" (ambiguous between speech and writing).
 The other ambiguous combinations are much less frequent.

 Speech representation is dominant in fictional texts and writing in non-fictional ones.
 The latter is due to book reviews and to written communication often being a topic in news stories.
 The high percentage of speech/writing also indicates that the medium tends to be underspecified and probably considered less important than the represented content in non-fiction.